stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 ### A Note on Mathematical Accuracy

-The information in this section is partially based on Robert Atkey's 2018 paper [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf), which outlines QTT in the standard language of type theory.
+The information in this appendix is partially based on Robert Atkey's 2018 paper [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf), which outlines QTT in the standard language of type theory.
 The QTT presented in Atkey's paper is roughly similar to Idris 2's type system except for these differences:

 1. Atkey's theory does not have subusaging, and so the quantity semiring in Atkey's paper is not ordered.
 2. In Atkey's theory, types can only be constructed in the erased fragment, which means it is impossible to construct a type at run-time.
 Idris 2 allows constructing types at run-time, but still uses the erased fragment when inside of type signatures.